QEDjl-project/QuantumElectrodynamics.jl/docs/src/ci.md

 The integration tests checks, if all (sub-) packages which use the package `orig` as dependency still work with the code modification of the current pull request.

 Before we talk about the details, here is a small overview on what the `integTestGen.jl` script is doing.
 First the CI needs to determine, which (sub-) packages has `orig` as dependency.
-Therefore the CI downloads the `integTestGen.jl` script from the `QED.jl` project via `git clone`.
+Therefore the CI downloads the `integTestGen.jl` script from the `QuantumElectrodynamics.jl` project via `git clone`.
 The `integTestGen.jl` script finds out, which (sub-) package use `orig` and generates for each (sub-) package a new CI test job.
 So the output of the `integTestGen.jl` is a GitLab CI yaml file, which can be executed via [GitLab CI child pipeline](https://about.gitlab.com/blog/2020/04/24/parent-child-pipelines/#dynamically-generating-pipelines).

-The `integTestGen.jl` script traverses the dependency tree of `QED.jl` package.
-Because each QED sub-package is a dependency of the `QED.jl` package, the `QED.jl` dependency tree contains implicitly all dependency trees of the sub-packages.
+The `integTestGen.jl` script traverses the dependency tree of `QuantumElectrodynamics.jl` package.
+Because each QED sub-package is a dependency of the `QuantumElectrodynamics.jl` package, the `QuantumElectrodynamics.jl` dependency tree contains implicitly all dependency trees of the sub-packages.
 So the script is traversing the tree and creating a list of sub-packages who depends on `orig`.
 This list is called `users`.

 For each `user` from the list of `users` we need to define a separate CI job.
 First, the job checkouts the `dev` branch of the git repository of `user`.
 Then it sets the modified version of `orig` as dependency (`Pkg.develop(path="$CI_package_DIR")`).
 Finally, it executes the unit tests of `user`.
 The unit tests of `user` are tested with the code changes of the current pull request.